fidelity/selective/README.md

 The library provides:

-* Simple to complex selection methods: Variance, Correlation, Statistical, Linear, Tree-based, or Custom
+* Simple to complex selection methods: Variance, Correlation, Statistical, Linear, Tree-based, or Customized.

-* Interoperable with data frames as the input
+* Interoperable with data frames as the input.
 * Automated task detection.
-No need to know what feature selection method works with what machine learning task
+No need to know what feature selection method works with what machine learning task.

-* Benchmarking multiple selectors using cross-validation
+* Benchmarking multiple selectors using cross-validation with built-in parallelization.

-* Inspection of results and feature importance
+* Inspection of the results and feature importance.

 Selective is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.